 Matthew R. Meyer and Benjamin T. Van Severen are criminal defense attorneys who provide stalking defense throughout Wisconsin.
 Stalking is defined by section 940.32 of the Wisconsin Statutes.
 Secondly, stalking can be charged as a Class H, Class I, or Class F felony.
 Which felony level a stalking charge is depends on a few circumstances.
-At criminal defense law firm Meyer Van Severen, S.C., we certainly provide aggressive criminal defense representation.
+At criminal defense law firm Van Severen Law Office, we certainly provide aggressive criminal defense representation.
 Contact our defense attorneys at (414) 270-0202 regarding your case.

 For a Class I felony, all of the following must be the case: